easystats/parameters/cran-comments.md

-This release addresses issues with duplicated ORCID in the DESCRIPTION file.
+Maintainance release.
+Furthermore, this release also fixes an issue with the _datawizard_ dependency on Mac OS X with R (old-release).